queryluke/masseffect-5e/static/data/grenades/sticky_grenade.md

 blast: 4m
 damageType: thunder
 ---
-As an Action, target an area within 10m.
+Target an area within 10m.
 At the beginning of your next turn, creatures within 4m of the target must make a DC 13 Dexterity saving throw.
 On a failed save, a creature takes 3d6 thunder damage or half as much damage on a successful one.